Jet-b/Jet-b/README.md

 ### Hi there 👋

 <!--
+Dont read this lol it has good ideas
 **Jet-b/Jet-b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: